 “Lessoff’s call to recognize the rise of urban Texas is valuable and rewarding for both historians and local residents.”

 Western Historical Quarterly

-“This book is a model for other historians to test in other places—in Texas, the Southwest, and in other regions.
-It is a great urban history and an excellent source for readers both familiar and new to the city’s history.”
+“This book is a model for other historians to test in other places—in Texas, the Southwest, and other regions.
+It is a great urban history and an excellent source for readers both familiar with and new to the city’s history.”

 Southwestern Historical Quarterly

 “An important contribution to the growing body of work on Sunbelt cities. . . .
 [It] proves that the history of successes, anxieties, and new starts in ‘peripheral’ cities might be just as important, if not more so, than the urban monoliths of history and historiography such as New York and Chicago.”

 “A well-researched and interesting addition to urban history in an understudied region.
 The author incorporates environmental history nicely and demonstrates why Corpus Christi has not been able to achieve long-term success like many of its neighboring cities.”

 “This is the most sophisticated and compelling urban history set in Texas, and an excellent contribution to the growing body of literature that traces the sometimes-bloody meeting of Anglo and Mexican cultures along the borderlands.
 A meticulously researched, gracefully written work of considerable originality and importance.”